Food and Beverage

 Purification of Feed Water for Production

 The purification of feed water for wine production is a vital step in maintaining the quality and safety of the winemaking process.
-Ultrafiltration (UF) and Reverse Osmosis (RO) technologies are employed to purify the water used for cleaning and diluting concentrates, ensuring it meets the necessary standards.
+Ceramic Ultrafiltration (UF) and Spiral Wound Reverse Osmosis (RO) technologies are employed to purify the water used for cleaning and diluting concentrates, ensuring it meets the necessary standards.

 Recovery of Wine from Pomace

-The recovery of wine from pomace is an innovative application of membrane filtration technologies, such as Ultrafiltration (UF) or Microfiltration (MF), that helps minimize waste and maximize yield.
+The recovery of wine from pomace is an innovative application of membrane separation technologies, such as Ceramic Microfiltration (MF) and Ultrafiltration (UF) technologies that helps minimize waste and maximize yield.
 After fermentation, the pomace, which consists of grape skins, seeds, and stems, often retains a significant amount of residual wine or juice.

 Plant extraction involves isolating valuable bioactive compounds, such as antioxidants, alkaloids, and essential oils, for applications in food, pharmaceuticals, and cosmetics.
 Membrane technology plays a vital role in this process by enabling efficient separation, purification, and concentration under mild conditions that preserve compound integrity.
 Through selective filtration, membranes reduce solvent usage, lower energy consumption, and ensure high-purity extracts.
 This sustainable approach enhances recovery efficiency, minimizes waste, and maintains the quality of sensitive bioactive molecules.